 I grew up in Georgetown, and went to university in Sudbury, at Laurentian where I studied Sport and Exercise Psychology.
 I continued onto Mohawk College to complete my post grad in Mental Health and Addictions, and I am currently completing a certificate in Disability Management.

 Generations is a second home to me, and we can promise you will always be greeted with a smile, enjoy some laughs, and be welcomed into our family as one of our own.

-Nikki is a new graduate from Gardner public school and will be starting high-school this September.
-Nikki started as a volunteer early February 2018, and recently joined the team shortly after.
+Nikki will be going into Grade 11 this September 2020.
+She started as a volunteer early February 2018, and recently joined the team shortly after.
 Once she graduates she hopes to attend teacher’s college to become a high-school teacher.
 Her hobbies outside work and school consist of shopping and competitive dancing.
 When Nikki has some spare time, you can almost always find her hanging out with her friends or swimming in her Aunt Ola’s pool.